-- Samples for which 19-NA concentrations are determined to be greater than 10 ng/mL shall be reported as an AAF for 19-NA.
-For female Athletes, a comment shall be added explaining that pregnancy and norethisterone tests were performed and the result is not consistent with any of those conditions (e.g. "the 19-NA finding is not consistent with pregnancy or the use of norethisterone"). - Samples for which 19-NA concentrations are determined to be between the DL and 10 ng/mL and the mandatory GC/C/IRMS analysis (see section 2.2 above) is not consistent with an endogenous origin of the 19-NA detected shall be reported as an AAF for 19-NA and the results of the GC/C/IRMS analysis shall be included in the test report. - Samples for which 19-NA concentrations are determined to be between the DL and 10 ng/mL and the mandatory GC/C/IRMS analysis (see section 2.2 above) is consistent with an endogenous origin of the 19-NA detected shall be reported as "No Prohibited Substance or Method on the test menu was detected".
-A comment shall be added describing the 19-NA finding and explaining that the GC/C/IRMS analysis is consistent with endogenous production of 19-NA (e.g. "19-norandrosterone (19-NA) was found in the sample at a concentration 'X' and the results of GC/C/IRMS analysis indicate that the 19-NA finding may be consistent with endogenous production").
+- Samples for which 19-NA concentrations are determined to be greater than 10 ng/mL shall be reported as an Adverse Analytical Finding for 19-NA3.
+For female Athletes, a comment shall be added explaining that pregnancy and norethisterone tests were performed and the result is not consistent with any of those conditions (e.g. "the 19-NA finding is not consistent with pregnancy or the use of norethisterone"). - Samples for which 19-NA concentrations are determined to be equal to or less than 10 ng/mL and the GC/C/IRMS analysis (see section 2.2 above) is not consistent with an endogenous origin of the 19-NA detected shall be reported as an Adverse Analytical Finding for 19-NA ^{3, 5} and the results of the GC/C/IRMS analysis shall be included in the Test Report 4. - Samples for which 19-NA concentrations are determined to be equal to or less than 10 ng/mL and the GC/C/IRMS analysis (see section 2.2 above) is consistent with an endogenous origin of the 19-NA detected, and where no other Prohibited Substance or Prohibited Method has been confirmed, shall be reported as "No Prohibited Substance or Method on the test menu was detected".
+A comment shall be added describing the 19-NA finding and explaining that the GC/C/IRMS analysis is consistent with endogenous production of 19-NA (e.g. "19-norandrosterone (19-NA) was found in the Sample at a concentration 'X'3 and the results of GC/C/IRMS analysis indicate that the 19-NA finding may be consistent with endogenous production"). - Samples for which 19-NA concentrations are determined to be between the DL and 10 ng/mL and the mandatory GC/C/IRMS analysis (see section 2.2